WordPress/WordPress-Documentation-Style-Guide/docs/3-language-grammar/pronouns.md

 [warning] **Not recommended:** The folder that is blue can be used. [/warning]
 This sentence describes a specific blue folder that can be used. *That* introduces a restrictive clause and isn't preceded by a comma.
 [tip] **Recommended:** The folder, which is blue can be used. [/tip]
-This sentence describes a blue folder from a group of folders can be used. *Which* introduces a non-restrictive clause and is preceded by a comma.
+This sentence describes a blue folder from a group of folders that can be used. *Which* introduces a non-restrictive clause and is preceded by a comma.

 Use *who* while referring to people instead of *that*.
 The possessive of *who*, *whose* can also be used for people, animals, and things.
 **Examples**